drexed/lite-command/README.md

 ### Dynamic Faults

-Enable dynamic faults named after your command which is especially helpful for catching + running custom logic or filtering out specific exceptions from your APM service.
+Dynamic faults are custom faults named after your command.
+This is especially helpful for catching + running custom logic or filtering out specific exceptions from your APM service.

 ```ruby
 class DecryptSecretMessage < Lite::Command::Base